pywbem/pywbemtools/docs/pywbemclicommands.rst

 Server command-group
 --------------------

-The **server** command-group defines subcommands that interact with a WBEM server to access information about the WBEM server itself.
-These subcommands are generally not namespace specific but access information about the server, namespaces, etc. The subcommands are:
+The **server** command-group defines commands that interact with a WBEM server to access information about the WBEM server itself.
+These commands are generally not namespace specific but access information about the server, namespaces, etc. The commands are:

 * **brand** to get general information on the server.
 Brand information is an attempt by pywbem and pywbemtools to determine the product that represents the WBEM server infrastructure.
-Since that was not clearly defined in the DMTF specifications, this subcommand may return strange results but it returns legitimate results for most servers:
+Since that was not clearly defined in the DMTF specifications, this command may return strange results but it returns legitimate results for most servers:

   .. code-block:: text